ArenKDesai/Aren-s-Notes/Unity/Unity CSharp Library.md

 - SerializeField: Used to make an object public, such as a Transform object.

 ## Shaders
-You can either use the shader creator to define a shader, or you can make your own shader with the
+You can either use the shader creator to define a shader, or you can make your own shader with the Unity Renderer Pipeline.